NealRame/nr-audio-lib/doc/id3v2.3.0.md

 - **`x`** CRC data present
 If this flag is set four bytes of CRC-32 data is appended to the extended header.
 The CRC should be calculated before unsynchronisation on the data between the extended header and the padding, i.e. the frames and only the frames.

     total_frame_CRC             $xx xx xx xx

 ### 3.3.
 ID3v2 frame overview

 As the tag consists of a tag header and a tag body with one or more frames, all the frames consists of a frame header followed by one or more fields containing the actual information.
 The layout of the frame header:

-     frame_ID   $xx xx xx xx  (four characters) size       $xx xx xx xx
+     frame_id                   $xx xx xx xx  (four characters) frame_size                 $xx xx xx xx
-     flags      $xx xx
+     frame_flags                $xx xx

 The frame ID made out of the characters capital `A-Z` and `0-9`.
-Identifiers beginning with "X", "Y" and "Z" are for experimental use and free for everyone to use, without the need to set the experimental bit in the tag header.
+Identifiers beginning with `"X"`, `"Y"` and `"Z"` are for experimental use and free for everyone to use, without the need to set the experimental bit in the tag header.
 Have in mind that someone else might have used the same identifier as you.
 All other identifiers are either used or reserved for future use.

 The frame ID is followed by a size descriptor, making a total header size of ten bytes in every frame.
 The size is calculated as frame size excluding frame header (`frame_size - 10`).